UK court says flight to take migrants to Rwanda can go ahead | Law-Order

 The first flight to take migrants arriving illegally in Britain to Rwanda can go ahead next week, the High Court in London ruled on Friday after a judge dismissed campaigners' attempts to win an injunction to stop it.
 Charities and a trade union had launched a challenge against the government's plan to send asylum seekers to the East African nation, saying it was unsafe, but the court said next Tuesday's first planned flight could take place.

-Judge Jonathan Swift said: “There is a material public interest in the Home Secretary (Priti Patel) being able to implement immigration decisions.”
-However, the court granted human rights groups permission to appeal the decision.
+The first few dozen asylum seekers are due to be deported to Rwanda on June 14.
+"There is a material public interest in the Home Secretary (Priti Patel) being able to implement immigration decisions," Judge Jonathan Swift said.

+He said some of the risks facing the deported asylum seekers outlined by the charities were small and "in the realms of speculation".
+However, the court granted human rights groups permission to appeal the decision to the Court of Appeal.

+Patel welcomed the decision.
+"We will continue preparations for the first flight to Rwanda, alongside the range of other measures intended to reduce small boat crossings," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)